JackNLewis/DMet/README.md

 - Jensen Shannon

 ## Installation
+DMet is compiled using CMake so you will need to have that install on your system.

+        brew install cmake

 DMet requires the library GMP and MPFR for the arbitary floating point precision which need to be installed seperately.
 You can use homebrew to install these easily: